Terricks/XAFBootstrap/README.md

 # Installation
 1. Download project
 2. Create new or open existing XAF project
+3. Add XAF Bootstrap project to solution.
-3. Add XAF Bootstrap module to Module.cs in .Module.Web
+4. Add XAF Bootstrap module to Module.cs in .Module.Web
-4. Install Microsoft Web Optimization Framework to your .Web project
+5. Install Microsoft Web Optimization Framework to your .Web project

 You can see video: https://www.youtube.com/watch?v=mIZcLswlswM